John Edmonds (trade unionist)

 John Edmonds (born 28 January 1944) is a British former trade union official.

 Edmonds grew up in South London, and was educated at Christ's Hospital School and Oriel College, Oxford.
 On graduation, he found work as a research assistant with the National Union of General and Municipal Workers, moving on to become a field officer, then a National Industrial Officer.

 In 1986, Edmonds became General Secretary of the union, by then known as the GMB.
 In this role, he became known as a critic of Tony Blair's leadership of the Labour Party.
 He stood down as leader in 2003, one year ahead of schedule.
-In retirement, he has remained active in the Labour Party in south London.
+In retirement, he has remained active in the Labour Party in south and west London.